AaruranE/AaruranE.github.io/README.md

 ### Who am I?

-My name is Aaruran Elamurugaiyan.
-I'm currently an undergrad at Canada's University of Waterloo.
+My name is Aaruran Loganathan.
+I'm currently a graduate student at the University of Waterloo.

-This website showcases some of my GitHub profile, and acts as a resume/CV.
+This website showcases some of my GitHub profile.
 I hope you enjoy your time here.

 ### Places to Visit